What is YoBit?

-On the date of last updating this review (20 July 2019), the exchange reported that it supported 8,379 active trading pairs.
+On 20 July 2019, the exchange reported that it supported 8,379 active trading pairs.
 This is a very large number of trading pairs, maybe even world-leading.

 YoBit does not explicitly state that US-investors are prohibited from trading.
 Accordingly, we do believe that US-investors can trade here.
 Any US-investors interested in trading here should in any event form their own opinion on any issues arising from their citizenship or residency.